This page provides you with information about the judicial system in the Netherlands.

 Types of legal instrument - description

 General principles of law are of relevance to government and the dispensation of justice.
-Sometimes, this is implied by the law, as in the Civil Code for instance (reasonableness and fairness).
+Sometimes the law refers to general principles of law, like the Civil Code does (reasonableness and fairness).
 The court may also take its cue from general principles of law when passing judgment.

-Custom is a further source of law.
+Customary law, also known as unwritten law, is a further source of law.
 In principle, a custom is only relevant if the law refers to it, but still the court may take account of custom in its judgment in the event of conflict.
-Custom cannot be a source of law when establishing a criminal offence (Article 16 of the Constitution).
+Customary law cannot be a source of law when establishing a criminal offence (Article 16 of the Constitution).

 The hierarchy of sources of law

-Article 94 of the Constitution states that some international rules of law take hierarchical precedence: statutory provisions that are incompatible with these rules do not apply.
+Article 94 of the Constitution states that some rules of international law take hierarchical precedence: statutory provisions that are incompatible with these rules of international law do not apply.
 European law, by its nature, takes precedence over national law.
 This is followed by the Charter, the Constitution and Acts of Parliament.
 These rank above other measures.
 Acts of Parliament are adopted jointly by the government and the States General (the people’s elected representatives).